model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 - In many cases, stubs are more user-friendly than contracts.
 With contracts, it is necessary to explicitly provide information that is automatically captured in Rust (such as which memory is written).
 - The [currently proposed function contract mechanism](https://github.com/model-checking/kani/tree/features/function-contracts) does not provide a way to put contracts on external functions.
+This is one of the key motivations for stubbing.

 ### Alternative #1: Annotate stubbed functions